 - Owlypia reserves the right to publish event photos without compensation for educational and promotional purposes, including, but not limited to publication on its websites, social media channels, in brochures or for future contest promotion.

 The big quiz with a subject focus!
-Each student chooses his/her favorite subject at registration and gets 80% of the questions from that selected subject in this thrilling quiz; the other 20% comes from the Common Ground section.
+Each student chooses his/her favorite subject at registration and gets 100% of the questions from that selected subject in this thrilling quiz.
 The questions may run into several sentences and will contain clues as well as misdirections.
 Each member is encouraged to start exploring the recommended topics under the subject resources.

-- Each team member goes to a different room to take the test.
+- Each student goes to the assigned exam room.
 (Rooms are assigned by the staff)

-- All students will take a multiple choice test based upon their favourite subject and the theme of the year.
+- All students will take a multiple choice test in 45 minutes based on their favourite subject and the theme of the year.

-- 80% of the questions come from your favourite subject and 20% from the Common Ground.
+- 100% of the questions come from your favourite subject.

 - Participants choose their favourite subject while registering for Owlypia Locals and Globals.